Types of Financial Aid

-Listed below are some of the most common types of aid awarded to students at Kent State Stark.
+Listed below are some of the most common types of aid awarded to students at Kent State University at Stark.

 Pell Grant eligibility is based on financial need according to a formula that is determined by the Department of Education.

 - Federal Supplemental Educational Opportunity Grant (SEOG)